 - Cardiovascular assessment by a care provider experienced in treating athletes with syncope is recommended prior to resuming competitive sports (Class I).
 Participation in competitive sports is not recommended for athletes with syncope and phenotype-positive hypertrophic cardiomyopathy, CPVT, LQTS1, or arrhythmogenic right ventricular cardiomyopathy before evaluation by a specialist (Class III: Harm).

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Valvular Heart Disease, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology, Sports & Exercise and ECG & Stress Testing, Sports & Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Valvular Heart Disease, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise and ECG and Stress Testing, Sports and Exercise and Imaging

 Keywords: Adrenergic beta-Antagonists, Arrhythmias, Cardiac, Athletes, Atrial Fibrillation, Bradycardia, Brugada Syndrome, Cardiac Electrophysiology, Cardiomyopathy, Hypertrophic, Defibrillators, Implantable, Electrophysiologic Techniques, Cardiac, Electrocardiography, Electrophysiology, Hypotension, Hypotension, Orthostatic, Long QT Syndrome, Syncope, Syncope, Vasovagal, Heart Defects, Congenital, Autonomic Nervous System Diseases, Channelopathies, Diagnostic Imaging, Exercise Test, Genetic Diseases, Inborn, Geriatrics, Heart Valve Diseases, Pediatrics, Pharmacology, Postural Orthostatic Tachycardia Syndrome, Practice Guideline, Risk Assessment, Risk Factors, Tachycardia, Supraventricular, Tachycardia, Ventricular, Tilt-Table Test